WICG/webpackage/draft-yasskin-dispatch-web-packaging.md

 --- abstract

 Web Packages provide a way to bundle up groups of web resources to transmit them together.
-These bundles can then be signed to establish their authenticity.
+These bundles can be signed to establish their authenticity.

 --- middle